Eliyagi/Breakfast_REST_API/README.md

 Breakfast contains the logic of the project

-I separated the project for
+I separated the project for:

 -can defining it as a class library and published it as a nuget package